Brownie | Les Paul | Martin signature

 “It’s like a restaurant.
-If there are lots of people there, it’s gonna be good food,” says Clapton when explaining why he would always go for a worn out guitar neck on a Fender Stratocaster.
+If there are lots of people there, it’s gonna be good food,” he says, explaining why he would always go for a worn-out guitar neck on a Fender Stratocaster.

 Clapton goes on to explain how seeing Buddy Guy and Jimi Hendrix playing a Strat, was what made him swap.

 Brownie sold at a 1999 auction for $497,000 (the replica is $15,000 – bargain!)

 Eric Clapton and Martin guitars

 In this video, Clapton plays his Martin Signature Guitars.
 “They’re perfect!” he exclaims.

 Bright, round, louder, and the more basic the better he reflects as he looks at how these guitars are almost too good.